Terengganu Bucket List: What is Kuala Terengganu famous for?

 Visit the Ho Ann Kiong Temple

 This temple is named as the oldest Taoist temple in the state.
 It was built in 1801 by early Chinese immigrants in Terengganu to fulfill their religious obligation.
-In 2010, the temple was ravaged by fire but has immediately raised funds to repair and restore the damaged temple.
-At present, this temple is considered as one of Chinatown’s most attractive building with red and gold architecture.
-You should also explore ‘wishing tree’ behind the temple,
+In 2010, the temple was ravaged by fire but had immediately raised funds to repair and restore the damaged temple.

 Visit Masjid Sultan Zainal Abidin

 Bask in Terengganu’s rich culture and history and visit Masjid Sultan Zainal Abidin.
 It is touted as one of the oldest located at the heart of the city, built in the 19th century.

 Take note that you should adhere to the mosque’s regulations before entering; from the proper dress code and ethical codes.
 It’s very accessible and has lots of accommodation in the nearby area.

 Allow yourself to discover more about Islamic cultures and their various architectural beauties.
 Exploring this park is a perfect combination and education.

 The 23-hectare Islamic Civilization Park is situated on the Wan Man Island, which houses 21 beautiful replicas of some of the world’s famous Islamic structures, including the Taj Mahal and Al-Hambra Citadel in Spain.

 Experience the ultimate beach getaway and surf at Batu Burok Beach.
 Besides jet-skiing, tourists visit the beach to watch professional surfers ride its crazy waves, or even learn how to surf.

 The best time to visit here and catch some surfing competition is from October to March.